-The median annual salary for marketing executives or marketing managers is $141,490.
-Overall employment of marketing executives is expected to grow 10% from 2020 to 2030, above average for all occupations.
+The median annual salary for marketing executives or marketing managers is $138,730.
+The overall employment of marketing executives is expected to grow 6% from 2022 to 2032, above average for all occupations.

 Because of their attention to detail and training in dealing effectively with the public, people trained in public relations make good event planners.
 Businesses or organizations organize many events to draw attention to themselves.

 Events play a significant role in the success of a brand or organization.
 Event managers organize conferences, seminars, and exhibitions, as well as parties and corporate incentive trips.
 They manage various events, ensuring that the target audience is engaged and that the event’s message is promoted correctly.